SpeedyCraftah/speedy-db/README.md

+**Note:** This is a public mirror.
+Not much has changed however; issues & pull requests here are still accepted.

 # Speedy DB
 A database written in C++ and C which has been started due to me needing a project for my A-Level computer science NEA and thought this would be a great project and challenge.